-A. Time for Reporting
+A. Time for Reporting.

-Although all members of the Boston University community are encouraged to report Title IX Sexual Misconduct and Non-Title IX Sexual Misconduct immediately in order to maximize the University's ability to respond promptly and equitably, the University does not limit the time frame for reporting.
+Although all members of the Boston University community are encouraged to report Title IX Sexual Misconduct or Non-Title IX Sexual Misconduct immediately in order to maximize the University's ability to respond promptly and equitably, the University does not limit the time frame for reporting.
 However, the University's ability to investigate and respond effectively may be reduced with the passage of time.

-B. Anonymous Reports and Reports from Third Parties
+B. Anonymous Reports and Reports from Third Parties.

-Any person may make an anonymous report concerning an act of Title IX Sexual Misconduct and Non-Title IX Sexual Misconduct.
-A person may report the incident without disclosing his/ her/their name, identifying the respondent, or requesting any action.
+Any person may make an anonymous report concerning an act of Title IX Sexual Misconduct or Non-Title IX Sexual Misconduct.
+A person may report the incident without disclosing his/her/their name, identifying the respondent, or requesting any action.
 Depending on the level of information available about the incident and the people involved, however, the University's ability to respond to an anonymous report may be limited.
-Anonymous reports may be made by submitting the Incident Report Form to the University Title IX Coordinator or one of the Deputy Title IX Coordinators.
+Anonymous reports may be made by submitting the Incident Report Form: (https://cm.maxient.com/reportingform.php?BostonUniv&layout\id=2) to the University Title IX Coordinator or one of the Deputy Title IX Coordinators.